ThatSINEWAVE/Uncovered/README.md

 # Uncovered Tool

-Uncovered Tool is a simple web application designed to perform domain/IP scans.
+Uncovered is a simple web application designed to perform domain/IP scans.
 It retrieves information about a provided domain or IP address, utilizing the IP-API service for IP information.
 Please note that the WHOIS lookup feature is not fully implemented at the moment but will be integrated in the future.

 <div align="center">